iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ## [3] "Joffrey/Tommen Baratheon" "Robb Stark"
 ## [5] "Stannis Baratheon"
 ```
-The fact, in some circumstances, there isn't an attacking king is not an error: simply can be that there is no attacking king commanding the troops.
+The fact, in some circumstances, that there isn't an attacking king is not an error: simply can be that there is no attacking king commanding the troops.
 In this case throwing away missing data can be detrimental, as they can be source of information.
-For example, a value of "" can mean "unknown" or "not applicable", so it should be encoded in that way.
+For example, a value of " " can mean "unknown" or "not applicable", so it should be encoded in that way.
 Usually I search for trend in missing data to see if they miss for a reason.

 **Question Q1**: Does the " " level mean something? **Expectation E1**: Yes, simply there's no king. **Answer A1**: The " " stands for "NoKing".